Lukovit Treasure: Description

 It consists of two groups of objects: plates, applications for horse bridles and vessels, 9 phiales, 3 ewers and a bowl.

 The objects are made of silver, some of them gilded in order to reinforce the artistic images and to put emphasis on the ornaments.
 Phiales and the bowl are richly adorned with ornaments, depicting floral shapes, human heads and other artistic elements.
-On the applications various animals are portrayed – lion, gryphon, dog, stag and others.
+On the applications various animals are portrayed, including lion, gryphon, dog, and stag.

 There are also depictions of equestrians, typical of Thracian art.
-On two of the plates there is a lion jumping on a deer, kneeling under the weight of the beast.
-Another plate depicts two horsemen chasing lions, which are already overtaken and fallen under the hoofs of the horses.
+On two of the plates there is a lion jumping on a deer, which kneels under the weight of the beast.
+Another plate depicts two horsemen chasing lions, which are already overtaken and fallen under the hooves of the horses.
 These scenes in the Thracian art bear a certain social meaning.
 They are connected to glorifying the royal power.
-The rulers and their companies did spread by all possible means the legends for their exceptional divine origin and even by the trimming of the horse bridles made the common subjects to have faith and to obey.
+The rulers and their companions did spread by all possible means the legends for their exceptional divine origin and even by the trimming of the horse bridles made the common subjects to have faith and to obey.

 The Lukovit Treasure is dated from 4th century BC and was made by different craftsmen.
 It was most probably buried in the ground during Alexander the Great's invasion of the north-western Thracian lands.